The Bankrate promise

 Loan modification vs. refinance

 A refinance is something you choose to do — if you don’t refi, the consequences are minor.
 You might miss out on some savings, but you won’t lose your house.
-A modification, on the other hand, is a loss mitigation option you might need to do if you are struggling to make mortgage payments.
+A loan modification, on the other hand, is a loss mitigation option you might need to do if you are struggling to make mortgage payments.
 Without a loan mod, default and foreclosure loom in the not-too-distant future.

 To qualify for a loan modification, you’ll need to be behind on your payments or about to miss a payment, and you’ll probably be asked to document an economic hardship.
 To qualify for a refinance, you’ll need to be current on your mortgage payments and prove that you make enough money to absorb the new payments.

 When loan modifications make sense